Marketing is getting tougher.

-Even the most warmed-up potential customer is coming to your webinar to learn something, even if that something is whether or not they should buy your thing.
+Even the most warmed-up potential customer wants to learn something.
+That's true even if that "something" is whether they should buy your product.
 So put empowering information first, pitch second.

 Literally announcing this earns trust.
 "I’m gonna teach/show you x, y, and z.
 Then, I’m gonna make you a sales offer."
 Establish this at the beginning, rather than ambushing attendees.
 To do otherwise is disingenuous, scammy, and murders trust with a rusty pair of hedge clippers.

 I usually start my slides with a little “table of contents."
 It lays out exactly what I plan to show/teach, broken down by subtopics like we discussed in Chapter 4.
 It also lays out the special, valuable, exclusive sales offer that follows, and finally Q&A.

 But what, you might ask, if people are primed to buy?
 Shouldn’t I get to the offer as fast as possible?

 - Most of them aren’t ready to open their wallets yet.
 If they were, they wouldn’t take an hour to investigate your product.

 - Making sure that your audience understands why and how your product works is key to lowering churn.
 That's the rate at which you lose existing customers in the future.

 You don’t want a premature decision, even if it puts money in your pocket in the short term.
 You want people to click “buy” knowing exactly what they’re getting — and how to use it to get the results they want.

 Put that time in up front, and you’ll have satisfied customers, not just customers.

 Ok, on to the steps.
 Here's how to sell more on your webinars: